 So yeah, that’s my latest update of what I’m up to, sleepwise.
 To be honest, it’s so fixed that I mostly don’t think about it unless I get out of whack due to a late-night party or jet lag or similar.
 That’s a pretty fantastic result, especially since I get an hour more of being conscious than most people (or the same number of waking hours, but I’m more rested).

-(If you want to read my polyphasic adaptation advice from a few years ago, go here.)
+(If you want to read my polyphasic adaptation advice from a few years ago, go here.
+If you want to read a long article about biphasic and polyphasic sleep that someone else wrote, you can check that out here.)

 I’m really curious to find out if this works for other people, so let me know in the comments (particularly if you used to have the same issue I had and then you fix it with biphasic too).